 Quality of Life Survey

-Since 2016, Gendered Intelligence and the Institute of Management Studies at Goldsmiths, University of London have run an online survey on the quality of life of trans and gender diverse adults in England.
-Dr Jo Lloyd from the Institute of Management Studies at Goldsmiths, University of London is leading the study.This longitudinal study, lasting 10 years, will offer snapshots into the quality of life of trans people in England year-by-year.
+Since 2016, Gendered Intelligence and Dr Jo Lloyd have run an online survey on the quality of life of trans and gender diverse adults in England.
+On the study's 7th year in 2022, Dr Lloyd is now Head of the Professional Psychology Department in the School of Psychology, at the University of East London (UEL)*.This longitudinal study, lasting 10 years, will offer snapshots into the quality of life of trans people in England year-by-year.

 The first survey ran from August - October 2016 — which over 900 people took part in! — and we have been doing it every year since.